pinyaras/GMAClient/README.md

 [YOUR_ALGORITHM_NAME]-gym-client-GMA-0 Sending GMASim Start Request…
 ```

-TODO: Website for NetAIGym.
-3 Scenarios.
+TODO: Create a Website for NetAIGym with 3 Scenarios.